rnaveensrinivas/Python/README.md

 - **Arguments**: The input parameters to the function (can be zero or more).
 - **Expression**: A single expression that gets evaluated and returned when the function is called.

-#### Example:
 A simple lambda function that adds two arguments:
 ```python
 lambda a, b: a + b
 ```

-### Key Characteristics:
-1. **Single Expression**: Lambda functions can only contain one expression.
-Unlike regular functions, which can have multiple statements, lambda functions are limited to a single expression that is evaluated and returned.
-2. **Syntactic Sugar**: Lambda expressions are a more concise way to define functions but are functionally equivalent to a normal function definition.
-3. **Can Reference Outer Variables**: Like nested functions, lambda functions can access variables from the enclosing scope.

 ### Example of Lambda in Practice:
 A function `make_incrementor` returns a lambda function that increments its argument by a given value: